blackboard/anthologydevdocs/docs/rest-apis/learn/working-with-learn-apis/pulling-grades.md

 ## 1. Get Target Courses
 `GET /learn/api/public/v3/courses`

-### Best Practices
-1. Limit the number of courses in your list of target courses via our search parameters.
-E.g.: `?created=2023-09-07T21:17:40.626Z&createdCompare=greaterOrEqual` or
-`?availability.available=Yes`

-2. Use Fields parameter to limit the data per course in your list to that which is needed.
-E.g.: `?...&fields=”id, created, availability.available, hasChildren”`

 ### Example
 `GET /learn/api/public/v3/courses?availability.available=Yes&fields=”id, created, availability.available, hasChildren”` will return all ‘active courses’ and the results will have only the `id`, `created date`, `availability.available` (which will always be yes in this case due to the availability search), and whether the course `hasChildren`.